 The only insect that you will frequently come across and will want to avoid if you can but you can't, is the mosquito.

 And as he is such a persistent critter I have written a page dedicated just to him and what to take with you or buy here to avoid being bitten alive.

 The other insect that worries a lot of you is the spider and I have to admit that the big hairy ones do freak me out too.
 But the good news is that there are only two poisonous spiders in Italy.
 Neither of which are you likely to come across, nor are they deadly.

 Find out more: spiders in Italy.

 If you are an avid birdwatcher, pop on over to my birdwatching in Maremma Tuscany page for the low down on where in Maremma you will be able to spot birds like this "Gruccione" - European bee-eater, which has caught a "libellula" - dragonfly - this time rather than a bee.

 All you could possibly want to know about the wild boar that live in Maremma.

 Maremma has a spectacular coastline of long sandy beaches, small rocky coves, protected dune lands, marshes and lagoons.
 Take a pair of binoculars with you and you will be treated to sights of rare species of birds.

 The above photo was taken in the autumn in the Riserva Naturale della Diaccia Botrona Castiglione della Pescaia (you can see the town with its historic medieval centre in the background, with the red house Casa Ximenes.

 But you won't need binoculars to spot Maremma's own prized breed of cattle, "I bovini maremmani".
-The semi-feral Maremmana cattle that still graze the wetlands and marshes behind the coast as they have for centuries.
-Feet permanently in water and, often as not, a whte heron sat on their backs.
+The semi-feral Maremmana cattle that still graze freely the wetlands and marshes behind the coast as they have for centuries.
+Feet permanently in water and, often as not, a white heron sat on their backs.